Birch-san/juicysfplugin/README.md

 > This Software Development Kit is licensed under the terms of the Steinberg VST3 License, or alternatively under the terms of the General Public License (GPL) Version 3.

+# Questions

+## Windows/Linux/Android/iOS version?

+No _big_ barriers.
+The source code and all its dependencies are cross-platform.
+The main friction is setting up a dev environment, and learning how to link dynamic libraries on that OS (i.e. we need to link to libfluidsynth).

+Some thoughts that come to mind:

+- Bundling libraries portably is far easier on Windows than on macOS
+  - Just throw a dll next to the executable
+  - .NET assembly binding can be debugged using [fuslogvw](https://docs.microsoft.com/en-us/dotnet/framework/tools/fuslogvw-exe-assembly-binding-log-viewer)
+- Windows already has plenty of free, nice soundfont plugins
+- It's probably pretty hard to bundle fluidsynth into mobile apps
+- Bundling would be easier if I used static linking
+- Static linking is hard